mozilla-services/socorro-pigeon/README.rst

 Pigeon
 ======

-AWS Lambda function that reacts to S3 object save events looking for new raw crashes in the S3 bucket.
+Pigeon is an AWS Lambda function that reacts to S3 ObjectCreated:Put events looking for new raw crashes in the S3 bucket.
 For each raw crash, it looks at the accept/defer annotation and sends the crash id to configured RabbitMQ queues for accepted crashes.

 The accept/defer annotation is the 7th-to-last character of the key::